 "So much more than just another cookbook!
 While it includes dozens of easy to make, delicious recipes, this book also helps you identify the specific trigger foods you need to avoid if you want to live pain-free."

-The Big Country Cookbook is her most recent title.
-From apricot pie to green chili hominy, The Big Country Cookbook has histories and recipes that span over one hundred years and cover over a dozen counties.
-In this cookbook, culinary-travel author Tiffany Harelik takes you on a journey through sixteen counties in the Big Country and shares recipes and interviews from iconic restaurants such as Perini's, Owl Drugstore, and the Beehive; local football legends including Hugh Sandifer; and historic families like the Kirkhams and Bonners."
+"Recipes from 100 years and 16 West Texas Counties!
+From apricot pie to green chili hominy, The Big Country Cookbook contains histories and recipes that span over one hundred years and covers 16 counties in West Texas including iconic restaurants such as Perini's, Owl Drugstore, and the Beehive; local football legend including Hugh Sandifer; and historic families like the Kirkhams and Bonners."

-"This book was written with someone like me in mind - who loves to cook but who also loves a great back-story for the recipes.
+"The Terlingua Chili Cookbook is hot!
+This book was written with someone like me in mind - who loves to cook but who also loves a great back-story for the recipes.
 I love the added detail and that's part of what draws me to Tiffany's work.
 It's wonderful!"

-"Great cookbook!
-There are a lot of regional recipes that sound yummy - especially one for a dessert called "Fruit Cocktail Cake" that has been missing from my family for years.
+"This recipe collection is a real find.
+There are a lot of regional recipes that sound yummy - especially the "Fruit Cocktail Cake" that has been missing from my family for years.
 Great to be able to have this dessert again."

-"The city has an astonishing number, some seven hundred licensed street food vendors and in this medium-sized trade paperback Harelik tests the foods of, and interviews thirty-one cart owners." -George Erdosh, Portland Book Review
+"Portland is the Food Cart Mecca of the World.
+The city has an astonishing number, some seven hundred licensed street food vendors and in this medium-sized trade paperback Harelik tests the foods of, and interviews thirty-one cart owners." -George Erdosh, Portland Book Review